wkumari/draft-wkumari-dnsop-trust-management/README.md

    successfully fetched and installed the new key, and, most importantly, who all will die when the old key is revoked.
-By having resolvers query for a special QNAME, comprised of the list of TAs that it knows about, we effectively signal "up stream" to the TA.
-By querying for this name, the recursive exposes its list of TAs to the auth server.
-This allows the TA maintainer to predict how many, and who all will break.]
+By having resolvers query for a special QNAME, comprised of the list of TAs that it knows about, we effectively signal "up stream" to the authoritative server.
+By querying for this name, the recursive exposes its list of TAs to this authoritative server.
+This allows the TA maintainer to gather information relating to the state of TAs on resolvers.]

    [ Ed note: Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings,